Skip to main content

 Then, update your targets dependencies by adding:

-Note: You'll have to manually update this version when updating the RN SDK so it keeps in sync with our iOS SDK.
+You'll have to manually update this version when updating the React Native SDK so it stays in sync with our iOS SDK.

 Mandatory: Adding provisioning_config file

-For the correct functioning of the SDK, a configuration file is required to initialise dependencies.
+For the correct functioning of the SDK, a configuration file is required to initialize dependencies.

 Important: The file must be named exactly provisioning_config (no extension) and placed at build time in the appropriate location for each platform: